 In a previous article, we focused our attention on how to write an invoice for your freelance work from A to Z. Now it’s time to show you how to calculate billable hours in the first place.

 The definition of billable hours

 Generally, freelancers, start-ups, and creative agencies track their work in billable hours.
 So, what exactly are billable hours?
 Very simply, they are the total hours of work.
 When teams work on multiple tasks or professionals undertake many projects, the concept of billable time is valuable as it helps them keep their billable hours under control and manage the overall workload.

 The perks of tracking billable hours

 Tracking your time gives you substantial information about how much you work.
 Therefore, it directly affects the way you calculate your billable hours.
 The tracking process can also facilitate the way you create budgets for future projects (if you’re part of a team).
 At the same time, it helps you invoice your clients accurately and provides you with hard data.
-This data can be used to pay employees for their working hours as a small business owner or share the payment with partnering freelancers.
+This data can be used to pay employees for their working hours as small business owners or share the payment with partnering freelancers.
 If you don’t track billable time accurately, no one will get paid for their labor’s worth.

 How to determine your billable hours

 You’ve decided to start tracking your hours from now on.
 But are you sure which tasks qualify as billable?
 The list of things you may include can be quite long, depending on your profession and other miscellaneous factors.

 We’ve just explained all about the nature of billable hours and the most common tasks that can be tracked as billable hours.
 But what about the non-billable time?
 How could we define non-billable hours?
-Sometimes the line between what should be charged or not is blurry.
+Sometimes the line between billable hours vs hours worked is blurry.